-History of Lavender Flowers
+History of the Lavender Plant

 Symbolism of Lavender Blossoms

-Lavandula blossoms are associated with the herbs of Mercury symbolizing sweetness, protection, peace of mind, and clairvoyance.
+Floral lavender symbolize the herbs of Mercury symbolizing sweetness, protection, peace of mind, and clairvoyance.
 In some cases, these flowers are honored as tokens of appreciation.

 Quite strangely these flowers were an ultimate symbol of a fervent but silent love.